You know what QR Codes are and how to create one. You have probably noticed a QR Code remains scanable despite dirt or damage.

 This redundant information allows the QR Code reader to reconstruct the original data even if parts of the code are damaged or unreadable.

-3. What is the error correction rate for QR Codes?
+3. what is error correction?
+What is the error correction rate for QR Codes?

 The error correction rate for QR Codes varies depending on the error correction level chosen during QR Code generation.